prabhath6/SimpleWebServer/Readme.txt

 (Example: java webServer 8889 /User/desktop/site/ www.scu.edu)

-Any other information you want us to know : When the first connection is made and if the server did not receive any request from clients then after 10 seconds it throws error and terminates, if even one connection is made it transfer files and then terminate the socket but not the connection.
+Any other information you want us to know : When the first connection is made and if the server did not receive any request from clients then after 10 seconds it terminate the socket, you can see when the soccket is terminated it prints socket terminated in the console